govhackaustralia/govhack-tools/index.md

 It's useful to bear in mind that the competition judges will be focused on the tangible outcomes of your project, so making your team page a snazzy and useful resource with information about your project, screenshots, your 3 minute video, and anything else that shows off how *awesome* your project is is actually REALLY important :)

-> @TODO Amusing anatomy image in the sidebar
->
-> @TODO Link to info on open licenses

 ## Register your project and team